backdrop-contrib/activity_calendar/README.md

   ```
 - Visit the configuration page under Administration > Configuration > User
   accounts > Activity calendar (admin/config/people/activity_calendar) and fill
-  in the required form fields.
+  in the form per your preferences.

 - Go to any user's profile page and enjoy checking their activity calendar.